 This is a best prospect industry for this country.
 Includes a market overview and trade data.

-Besides large hydro, there are certain prospects of development of small-mini-micro hydro power.
+In addition to large hydro, there are certain prospects of development of small-mini-micro hydro power.
 GOP considers small hydropower projects as clean and inexpensive source of energy.
 Small hydropower projects are mainly located in the remote areas of Pakistan particularly North of country.
 Primarily, these projects are awarded and approved by provincial governments to developers.
-At present 128 MW of small hydro projects are operational, whereas, projects of 877 MW are under implementation.
+At present 128 MW of small hydro projects are operational, whereas projects of 877 MW are under implementation.

 Pakistan has an average of nine and a half hours of sunlight daily.
 Opportunities are unlimited in this sector but there are challenges.
 The biggest challenge to an on-grid solution is the unsolidified renewable energy policy and its implementation through an autonomous energy authority.
-An unpredictable Feed-in-Tariff and challenges to getting an LOI dampens enthusiasm for investment in this sector.
-However, scalable and off-grid solutions have huge potential.
+An unpredictable Feed-in-Tariff and challenges to getting a Letter of Intent (LOI) dampens enthusiasm for investment in this sector.
+However, scalable, and off-grid solutions have huge potential.
 There have been some efforts to install and expand the use of solar energy at the national level.
 Quaid-e-Azam Solar Park – a photovoltaic power station - was established in 2016 with a designed capacity to generate 1000 MW.
 However, this project is currently producing only 400 MW with plans to enhance its generation capacity.
 In sum, Alternate Energy Development Board (AEDB) is pursuing 22 solar projects with cumulative capacity of 890 MW.
 Of these, 6 solar projects are operational and generating more than 400 MW of solar power.
 The remaining projects are at different stages of development.

-To support renewable energy in Pakistan, the World Bank has recently committed $100 million for solar energy projects in Sindh.
-This program would support independent power producers to develop 400 MW of new solar power projects and provide partial grants to private sector firms for the commercial provision of Solar Home Systems to 200,000 households.
+To expand renewable energy in Pakistan’s energy mix, the World Bank has provided $100 million of financing to Sind Solar Energy Project to support independent power producers develop 400 MW of new solar power projects and provide partial grants to private sector firms for the commercial provision of Solar Home Systems to 200,000 households.

 With the rising costs of electricity in Pakistan and an unreliable grid supply, more industries and commercial organizations are turning to captive solar solutions.
 There has been a strong surge in domestic installation of rooftop photovoltaic panels in larger cities.
 For projects under 1 MW, net metering regulations came into effect in September 2015.
 This sector is trending toward significant growth soon as the GOP is targeting at least 1 million customers and adding approximately 3000 MW of solar power through net metering.

-The most promising sub-sectors within this sector are:
+The most promising opportunities within this sector are: